sourcegraph/handbook/content/departments/product-engineering/engineering/process/deployments/postgresql.md

 ## Sourcegraph.com specific

 We currently run two separate databases.
 The `sg-cloud` database is the primary database, and the code-intel team uses the `sg-cloud-code-intel`.
+Both of these databases reside in the Google Cloud Platform (GCP) and is where customer data is stored.

 You can also directly view the database in [GCP](https://console.cloud.google.com/sql/instances?project=sourcegraph-dev).